New Student Orientation

 For Transfer Students

 Most majors in the college have pre-requisite courses which must be taken before you can enter the major.
-You can find these pre-requisite courses as well as major requirements in the Courses of Study and on departmental website.
+You can find these pre-requisites as well as major requirements in the Courses of Study and on departmental website.

 When you are prepared to add a major, visit Choosing a Major/Minor for more information.